nsriram/lambda-the-terraform-way/docs/02-terraform-and-aws-cli-installation.md

 # Prerequisites and Setup

 ### AWS Account
 Examples used in this tutorial will be run on MacOS.
-We will need AWS Account, AWS CLI and Terraform to be installed.
+We will need AWS Account, AWS CLI, Terraform and Keybase app to be installed.

 You can sign-up for a new AWS account if you don't have one here [Sign-up AWS](https://portal.aws.amazon.com/billing/signup#/start).
 AWS lambda offers free tier up to 1 million requests per month.
 This is applicable for both existing and new customers.